 - Submit two photographs to which you had to correct exposure problems.
 Specifically, one photograph should have a scene that was slightly underexposed and the other photograph should have a scene that was slightly overexposed.
 Process the RAW files to correct the exposure and ensure that there are no details lost in shadow or highlight regions.
 By how many stops did you have to correct the exposure for each?
-Point out some details that were previously lost in the shadows region.
-Name the correct underexposure shot "underexposed.jpg" and corrected overexposure shot "overexposed.jpg". - Submit one photograph in which the camera, using it's automatic white balance setting, had chosen an inappropriate white balance for the image.
+Point out some details that were previously lost in the overexposed or underexposed regions.
+Provide an additional tag of underexposed to the previously underexposed shot and overexposed to the corrected overexposure shot. - Submit one photograph in which the camera, using it's automatic white balance setting, had chosen an inappropriate white balance for the image.
 Process the RAW file and adjust the white balance to be correct for the scene.
 What was the white balance before and after correction?
 How did you determine the correct white balance?
-Name this image "whitebalance.jpg".
+Give this photo an additional tag of whitebalance.

 - Submit one photograph in which an individual color channel was clipped even though the overall exposure was correct.
 Correct the clipping in some manner so that lost details are reclaimed while maintaining the proper overall exposure.
 How did you correct the clipping?
 Which details were reclaimed?
-Name this image "clipped.jpg". - Submit two photographs in which you perform masking techniques to achieve some effect while retaining proper exposure and no clipped highlights.
+Provide an additional tag of clipped to this image. - Submit two photographs in which you perform masking techniques to achieve some effect while retaining proper exposure and no clipped highlights.
 You might selectively desaturate portions of an image to bring focus to an object, selectively change color, exposure, or any other obvious modification.
 At least one-quarter of each image must be modified in this way, and each image must use masking achieve different effects.
 What modifications did you perform and why did you choose them?
-Name these photos "masking1.jpg" and "masking2.jpg". - For the grand finale, submit one photograph in which you perform two or more of the above techniques and any other modification(s) you choose.
+Give each of these photos additional tags of masking. - For the grand finale, submit one photograph in which you perform two or more of the above techniques and any other modification(s) you choose.
 For this image, you may be creative with color, over- or under-exposure, artifacts, etc., so long as you acknowledge and justify your modifications.
 In other words, this is your chance to break the stringent technical rules we have placed thus far in the course for the sake of creativity!
-Name this photo "finale.jpg".
+Provide an additional tag of finale.